Yoshi-Exeler/style/README.md

     // do some logic to download the url
 }
 ```
+This style of implementation is strictly superior to the OOP-Style for multiple reasons.
+Our implementation can be easily unit tested, as it does not depend on the state of any entity that is not passed explicitly as a parameter, this means our implementation is strictly functional.
+In this specific example, you might argue that the OOP-Style implementation is also easily unit-testable if we just model the object as a parameter of the function.
+While this may work in a small example like this, when dealing with large(r) objects that have many behaviors and contain a lot of state the approach of modeling the object as a parameter becomes less and less feasible as you need to reason about which state is actually relevant to the function.
+In our style, this work is trivial since all dependencies are passed as parameters.

 **And if for whatever reason you need the cache to be encapsulated away you can just use a closure:**
 ```go